, Transportation Research Part A: Policy and Practice, Volume 155, January 2022

 Mobility as a Service (MaaS) is a recent concept that is gaining momentum in both the scientific world and the private sector.
 First studies and field trials – essentially conducted in developed countries – suggest that MaaS can influence people's mobility behavior and create more efficient and sustainable transport systems for the future.
 We intend to contribute to the existing knowledge about MaaS by extending the scope to the context of developing countries where MaaS could be a potential strategy to address existing transport problems.

-, Transportation Research Part A: Policy and Practice, Volume 148, June 2021
+, Transportation Research Part E: Logistics and Transportation Review, Volume 149, May 2021

 In this paper, we address the problem of humanitarian aids distribution across refugee camps in war-ridden areas from a network design perspective.
 We show that the problem can be modeled as a variant of multi-period hub location problem with a particular demand pattern resulted by the user's behavior.
 The problem has been motivated by a case study of Lebanese experience in Syrian war refugee accommodation.
 We elaborate on the complexity and real-life constraints and, propose a compact formulation of a mathematical model of the problem.